JuliaSparse/SuiteSparseGraphBLAS.jl/docs/src/index.md

 Unfortunately this has a couple problems.
 The first is that it's slow.\
 Compared to `A .+ 1` which lowers to `apply(+, A, 1)` the `map` call above is ~2.5x slower due to function pointer overhead.

-The second is that everytime we call `map(increment, M)` we will be re-creating the function pointer for `increment` matched to the type of `M`.\
-To avoid this the convenience macro `@unop` will provide a permanent constant which is used internally every time `increment` is called with a GraphBLAS operation.
-See [Operators](@ref) for more information.

 !!! warning "Performance of User Defined Functions"
     Operators which are not already built-in are automatically constructed using function pointers when called.
     Note, however, that their performance is significantly degraded compared to built-in operators,